bodo-ai/Bodo/docs_new/api_docs/pandas/io.md

     -   [example usage and more system specific instructions][parquet-section]
     -   Arguments `path` and `columns` are supported. `columns` should be a constant list of strings if provided.
+        `path` can be a string or list.
+If string, must be a path to a file or a directory, or a glob string.
+If a list, must contain paths to parquet files (not directories) or glob strings.
     -   Argument `anon` of `storage_options` is supported for S3
         filepaths.
     -   If `path` can be inferred as a constant (e.g. it is a function